TeddyBuckner/BacicCad/README.md

 # BasicCAD

 I have finished all but the bearings, and the dorthy dowles.
 I have learned a lot and have made a lot of progress.
-It took a while in the begining to master the tools and to work efficiantly and fast, but once I got the hang of it it was fun and I enjoyed doing it.
+It took a while in the begining to master the tools and to work efficiently and fast, but once I got the hang of it it was fun and I enjoyed doing it.

 ---
 ## Table of Contents